 Recently, a reader wrote a question about forgiveness, and in the process of writing a response, I decided to include a link to a booklet I’d written.

 The booklet is called, “The Watcher.”
-I wrote it back in 2000, and it’s all about dealing with mind chatter — with the negative voices we all have in our heads.
+I wrote it back in 2000, and just re-wrote it in 2020.
+It’s all about dealing with mind chatter — with the negative voices we all have in our heads.

 It used to be that I thought I simply got depressed (sort of like one catches a cold-it happened to me.)
 Back before 1982, when my supervisor gave me an assignment-choose!-I’d have told you there was absolutely nothing I could do to control my temper and my tongue.